Philip North

 It was announced in January 2017 that North had been nominated to become the next Bishop of Sheffield.
 He withdrew his acceptance of the nomination in March 2017 without taking up the post after concerns were raised about him being "unable to receive the ministry of women as bishops or priests" and his citing "highly individualised attacks" which he had received.
 In 2012, he had withdrawn his acceptance of the appointment as Bishop of Whitby primarily for the same reason.

-Early life
+Early life and education

 North was born on 2 December 1966 in North London.
+He was educated at The Latymer School, a selective grammar school in Edmonton, London.
 He studied history at the University of York, graduating with a Bachelor of Arts (BA) degree in 1988.
 He spent a year working as a pastoral assistant in Redhouse, Sunderland, before preparing for ordination at St Stephen's House, Oxford.
 He graduated from the University of Oxford with a BA degree in 1991; as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree in 2001.